Corns and Calluses

 - previously broken toe healed funny

 Both can be treated by removing the conditions that cause corns and calluses on the feet, which will reduce the friction that is causing your skin to harden.

 Plantar warts on the foot are treated very differently- have the Podiatrist check it!

 It’s important to remember that corns and calluses are not usually harmful (although those with diabetes should let their doctors know if skin begins to thicken on the foot).
 However, serious calluses and corns can become infected, affect foot movement or destroy healthy tissue.
 If that occurs, they’ll need to be removed.

 With our help, calluses and corns can be monitored and controlled.
 There are certain medications and special exfoliating creams in our Beaver County Foot Doctors office and Butler County Foot Clinics that remove the dead skin that make up most corns and calluses.
 However, you should never try to cut or shave them off yourself—corns and calluses can become badly infected, especially if you are diabetic or have poor circulation.

-Give Beaver Valley Foot Clinic a call today to arrange an appointment.
-Our podiatrists can treat the skin problems that affect your feet.
+Give Beaver Valley Foot Clinic a call now to arrange an appointment for your painful calluses!
+Our podiatrist can treat the skin problems that affect your feet.